Copley nursing home on nation's worst list to voluntarily close

 Hillstone and Boulder, businesses that share leadership and an office address near Columbus, own 39 nursing homes statewide.

-Three of the five on the federal government’s worst list — including Fairlawn Rehab — are operated by Hillstone and Boulder.
+Three of the five Ohio facilities on the federal government’s worst list — including Fairlawn Rehab — are operated by Hillstone and Boulder.
 One of those three in the Columbus area also is closing.

 The Columbus Dispatch analyzed federal information and found nearly 72% of the 39 Ohio nursing homes owned by Hillstone and Boulder scored only a one- or two-star rating on a five-star scale.